-Definitions:
+Definitions

-$\ensuremath{\textbf{Wildland}}$ $\ensuremath{\textbf{Fire}}$ - Any non-structure fire, other than prescribed fire, that occurs in the wildland.
+Wildland Fire - Any non-structure fire, other than prescribed fire, that occurs in the wildland.

-Fire Management Plan - A strategic plan that defines a program to manage wildland and prescribed fires.
+Fire Management Plan (FMP) - A strategic plan that defines a program to manage wildland and prescribed fires.
 The fire management program objectives come from an approved land use plan, e.g., Resource Management Plan.
-The fire management plan is supplemented by operational plans such as preparedness, preplanned dispatch, prescribed fire, and prevention.
+The FMP is supplemented by operational plans such as preparedness, preplanned dispatch, prescribed fire, and prevention.